thegeek82000/openGLCD/readme.txt

 "libraries", then extract the zip image into that directory.
 So you will end up with {sketchbook directory}/libraries/glcd ...

-Alternatively you can install the openGLCD library directly in the arduino distribution by placing it in the libraries directory where the arduino distribution was installed.
-For arduino release 0018 and later that would be:
+Alternatively you can install the openGLCD library directly in the Arduino distribution by placing it in the libraries directory where the Arduino distribution was installed.
+For Arduino release 0018 and later that would be:
 {Arduino install directory}/libraries
 So you will end up with {Arduino install directory}/libraries/openGLCD ...